avicnotes/hyde/_posts/2019-08-11-how-can-i-improve-my-html-and-css-skills.md

 date: 2019-08-11T18:12:17+00:00
 author: avic
 layout: post
-description: Use two methods skyrocket your HTML & CSS skills.
-1. Practice HTML and CSS by building projects.
-2. Identify your knowledge gaps and fill those gaps.
+description: Improve your HTML & CSS skills using 2 methods: 1.
+Practice HTML and CSS by building web projects.
+2. Learn and solve challenges on the way.
 permalink: /how-can-i-improve-my-html-and-css-skills/
 categories:
   - CSS